'Our future family, gone': Parents grieve lost embryos

 University Hospitals' Mike Ferrari says the hospital will not comment on litigation and refers media questions about the current state of embryos to the hospital's March 8 statement, which says: "At this time, we don't yet know the viability of these eggs and embryos."

 "We think this is a lot more catastrophic than what has been reported by the hospital," said Mark DiCello of the Cleveland law firm DiCello Levitt & Casey.
-"The families we've spoken with that have had meetings with the hospital have not left with any sense of hope; instead there is a sense of utter devastation.
+"The families we've spoken with who have had meetings with the hospital have not left with any sense of hope; instead there is a sense of utter devastation.
 We're afraid it's a total loss."

 DiCello, who is representing the Ashes, filed a class action lawsuit against the hospital on Sunday.
 Merriman, who is representing the Plants, says he will also soon file a lawsuit and expects to see more from other attorneys in Cleveland.

 "You can seek class action status, but that's something that's ruled upon by the court," Merriman said.
-"Class action or not all of these cases are going to end up in front of one judge."
+"Class action or not, all of these cases are going to end up in front of one judge."

 Both the Ashes and Plants are hoping they can use their lawsuits to speak up and advocate for change.

-"Our goal is to seek prevention and increased oversight so this can never happen again," Amber said. " So, that other families don't have to receive such devastating news."
+"Our goal is to seek prevention and increased oversight so this can never happen again," Amber said. " So that other families don't have to receive such devastating news."

-"Those families are not alone," said Kate Plant, breaking into tears.
+"Those families are not alone," said Kate Plants, breaking into tears.
 "When I think about my own grief, I feel like I'm carrying them with me.
-It's easy for me to be strong myself, but when I think about all the other women and families and all the sacrifices they make.
-Those options were taken from them forever."
+It's easy for me to be strong myself, but when I think about all the other women and families and all the sacrifices they made.
+Their options were taken from them forever."